meldissa/p1-posture-flex/README.md

 ## Deployment <a name="deployment"></a>

-The project was developed using GitPod, and was deployed via the GitHub repository to GitHub Pages.
+The project was developed using GitPod and was deployed via the GitHub repository to GitHub Pages.

 The following steps were followed to deploy this project: